Sheltering in Place? A Guide for Spiritual Life

 Pray about the needs facing your immediate family – your spouse, your children, your parents, your siblings, your grandparents, your grandchildren, and so on.
 You can add the needs in your extended family.
 Your loving prayers can bring God’s help into each situation, and bring the increase of God’s love into your family life.
 Praying for the needs of your family is a powerful dimension of prayer.

 You can pray for the needs of all those you love.
 We are even instructed to pray for our enemies (Matt.
 5:43-45).
 We are encouraged to ask, so that we may receive (Matt.
 7:7).
+This time can be a time for spiritual renewal, deepening our understanding of God's Word, and prayer.
 God has good plans, which will be fulfilled as people turn to him and draw close to him:

 For I know the plans that I have for you, says the Lord, plans for peace and not for evil, to give you a future and a hope.
 Then you shall call upon me, and you shall come and pray to me, and I will listen to you.
 You shall seek me and find me, when you shall search for me with all your heart.
 (Jer.
 29:11-13 MEV)